BrandonLaDuke/upsdok/README.md

-# upsdok
+# UPS DOK - The easy way to learn your DOK's

-A web app to help people learn their DOKs
+This Web App is intended for UPSers and new hires to be able to learn and memorize their DOK's.